pschaus/book_lepl1402/source/part1.rst

     String s = String.valueOf(x);
     System.out.println(s);

-But most methods of the :code:`String` class are not static; you have to call them on a string.
-Here are some of them:
+But most methods of the :code:`String` class are not static, i.e., you have to call them on a string value or string variable.
+Here are some frequently used methods:

 .. code-block:: java